Sant'Apollinare, Rovigo: Civilian architecture

-The astronomical observatory "Vanni Bazzan", managed by Gruppo Astrofili Polesani (G.A.P.), is located not far from the center of the district and offers shows of various kinds and spectacular night sky viewing.
+The astronomical observatory "Vanni Bazzan", managed by Gruppo Astrofili Polesani (G.A.P.), is located not far from the center of the district and offers shows of various kinds and night sky viewing.
 The observatory is equipped with a reflecting telescope with Newton configuration of 410mm diameter and focal length of 1900mm (f≈1:5).
 The observatory also has a reflecting telescope with 250mm lens and focal length of 2050mm (f=1:10).

 A Radio telescope "Spyder 230" of 2300mm diameter was implemented in November 2016 to study radio sources.

 On the terrace of the observatory there are other available portable telescopes both of the reflecting and refracting type, to observe constellations or to help observers understand the night sky better.

 Infrastructures and transportation

 Close to the center of Sant'Apollinare there is an aerodrome called "Aviosuperficie Sant'Apollinare" used for touristic traffic and headquarters of aeronautic festivals.